sdeherto/ED2support/README.md

    NL%ED_MET_DRIVER_DB  = '/data/gent/vo/000/gvo00074/myname/outputs/drivers/ED_MET_DRIVER_HEADER'
 ```

-and lines 376-377
+and in lines 376-377 change the following (again pay attention to write your name!)

 ```bash
    NL%FFILOUT = '/data/gent/vo/000/gvo00074/myname/outputs/test_ED/analysis/analysis'
    NL%SFILOUT = '/data/gent/vo/000/gvo00074/myname/outputs/test_ED/history/history'
 ```

-More information on the contents of the ED2IN file are decribed on the ED2 wiki (https://github.com/EDmodel/ED2/wiki/ED2IN-namelist), note that the first change points to the provided climate drivers (CRU data from 1901 and 1902) and the two other lines point to the locations where the output files will be written.
+More information on the contents of the ED2IN file are decribed on the ED2 wiki (https://github.com/EDmodel/ED2/wiki/ED2IN-namelist), note that the first change points to the provided climate drivers (CRU data from 1901 and 1902) and the two other changed lines point to the locations where the output files will be written.
 Important, you as a model user need to manually create those directories so we create them:
 ```bash
   mkdir /data/gent/vo/000/gvo00074/myname/ED2support/outputs/test_ED
   mkdir /data/gent/vo/000/gvo00074/myname/ED2support/outputs/test_ED/analysis